Blog

 With so much going on in digital marketing, it’s easy to get caught up in counting the wrong numbers and chasing after the wrong people.
 We tend to oversimplify things and just go along with the general idea that numbers going down are bad, and numbers going up are good.
 When it comes to reaching an online audience, many think bigger is better, regardless of whether or not they are achieving the results they’re after.

-Dig Deeper Into Your Data
+Dig Deeper Into Your Email List

 Create Segments Based On Demographics And Firmographics

 You will undoubtedly find gaps in information as you go through your list.
 First, if you’re not collecting anything more than a name and email address on your website email signup form, you should update it to collect as much relevant information as possible (without going overboard) for the benefit of future analysis.
-There are also “data-appending” services that can take the data you have and conduct searches to help you fill in anything that is missing.
+There are also “data-appending” services that can take the data you have and conduct searches to help you fill in anything missing.
 Then, there is always the manual method of searching for additional information on your own through sites like LinkedIn.

 Creating Segments Based On Behavior